 Appendix 1.4 Accommodation Sector in Support of Municipal and Regi onal District Tax Form Rate of Tax (2% or 3%): 2% , Marc of tax (270 of 570).
 Applicants, please check the following, if applicable: Does the designated recipient plan on using general MRDT revenues (meaning revenues beyond Online Accommodation Platform revenues) for affordable housing initiatives and are these activities included as part of the Five-Year Business Plan and One-Year Tactical Plan (including Appendix 1.8)?
-YES X NO The Municipal and Regional District Tax (MRDT) is being proposed or is up for renewal in your municipality/region.
-The MRDT is intended to assist municipalities, regional districts and eligible entities in funding local tourism marketing programs and projects, as outlined in the applicant's Five-Year Strategic Business Plan.
-Affordable housing initiatives are also included as a permissible use of revenues.
-Accommodation providers may request a copy of the Five-Year Strategic Business Plan from the applicant.
-The MRDT will apply to purchases of accommodation that are taxable under the Provincial Sales Tax Act within the designated accommodation area.
-As an owner/manager offering accommodation, your input is critical.
+YES X NO The Municipal and Regional District Tax (MRDT) is being proposed or is up for renewal in yo municipalities, regional districts and eligible entities in funding local tourism marketing prog Strategic Business Plan.
+Affordable housing initiatives are also included as a permissible use the Five-Year Strategic Business Plan from the applicant.
+The MRDT will apply to purchases Act within the designated accommodation area. grams and projects, as outlined in the e of revenues.
+Accommodation prov ne applicant's Five-Year Viders may request a copy of As an owner/manager offering accommodation, your input is critical.
 The minimum supporting is at least 51% of the number of establishments that would collect the tax within rt required from the accommodation the municipality/region represent on sector for the tax to be ling at least 51% of the total